RallyTechServices/r-timesheet-alternative/README.md

 Features:

-  * You can copy timesheet _lines_ from previous week to this week
+  * You can copy timesheet _items_ from one week to another

 ## Development Notes